Category Archives: Men

 Food for thought, I hope …

-And if you’re interested in a deep-dive into your own power as a man, check out the retreat, Where Is Your Power, Man?
+And if you’re interested in a deep-dive into your own power as a man, check out the retreat, Where Is Your Power And Heart, Man?

 During any given year, I engage with hundreds of men, in private life coaching, in our workshops, and in men’s work.
 And one thing I consistently find is this: